shaunpwilkinson/shaunpwilkinson/content/project/Symbiodiniaceae_IGV.md

 title = "Intragenomic variation in Symbiodiniaceae"

 # Project summary to display on homepage.
-summary = "Investigating the prevalence of IGV in Symbiodiniaceae and the implications of potential inter-species hybridization in this family."
+summary = "Investigating the prevalence of IGV in Symbiodiniaceae and the implications of inter-lineage recombination.
+Funding Source: Vice Chancellor's Strategic PhD Scholarship - VUW"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""

 # Tags: can be used for filtering projects.
-tags = ["concerted evolution", "ITS2"]
+tags = ["concerted evolution", "ITS2", "Symbiodiniaceae"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""